theBlue0x/docs/docs/index.md

 *   _requestProcessingTime_ (N) is the API request processing time (in millisec)
 *   _version_ (S) is the application version
 *   _maxRollback_ (N) is the value of the _nxt.maxRollback_ property
-*   -lastBlock_ (S) is the last block ID on the blockchain
+*   _lastBlock_ (S) is the last block ID on the blockchain
 *   _application_ (S) is application name, typically _NRS_
 *   _isScanning_ (B) is _true_ if the blockchain is being scanned by the application, _false_ otherwise
 *   _isDownloading_ (B) is _true_ if a download is in progress, _false_ otherwise; _true_ when a batch of more than 10 blocks at once has been downloaded from a peer, reset to _false_ when an attempt to download more blocks from a peer does not result in any new blocks
 *   _cumulativeDifficulty_ (S) is the cumulative difficulty
-*   -lastBlockchainFeederHeight_ (N) is the height of the last blockchain of greatest cumulative difficulty obtained from a peer
+*   _lastBlockchainFeederHeight_ (N) is the height of the last blockchain of greatest cumulative difficulty obtained from a peer
 *   _maxPrunableLifetime_ (N) is the maximum prunable lifetime (in seconds)
 *   _time_ (N) is the current timestamp (in seconds since the genesis block)
-*   -lastBlockchainFeeder_ (S) is the address or announced address of the peer providing the last blockchain of greatest cumulative difficulty
+*   _lastBlockchainFeeder_ (S) is the address or announced address of the peer providing the last blockchain of greatest cumulative difficulty
 *   _blockchainState_ (S) Current state of this node's blockchain (UP\-tO\-dATE or DOWNLOADING)

 **Example:** Refer to [Get Blockchain Status](API_Examples.md#get-blockchain-status "The Blue0x API Examples") example.